caseywhorton/lands-between-RAG/README.md

 A Retrieval-Augmented Generation (RAG) application that helps users explore up-to-date **Elden Ring character builds** by leveraging recent Reddit discussions.
 Reduces hallucinations and increases relevance by grounding responses in real community knowledge.

+For evaluating the RAG pipeline, a 30-day period of gathering reddit posts from a sub-reddit focused on Elden Ring Builds was set up.
+After every 'scrape' of the posts on the website, the index is updated with the embedded vectors and an evaluation script answers 5 queries each with the top-5 posts based on similarity.
+At the end of the 30-day period, an evaluation of the daily metrics is done.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.10](https://img.shields.io/badge/python-3.10-blue.svg)](https://www.python.org/downloads/)